Easy Brioche Bread Without Eggs or Butter

 Steps

-First, let’s prepare the pre-dough (or sponge).
-Dissolve the fresh brewer’s yeast in a large bowl with the 1/2 cup of water.
-Then add the well sifted flour and mix until you get a soft dough like in photo 1 (a fork is enough).
-Cover the pre-dough bowl with plastic wrap and let it rise until it doubles, as shown in photo 2.
+First, let’s prepare the pre-dough (or biga).
+Dissolve the fresh yeast in a large bowl with the 1/2 cup of water.
+Then, add the well sifted flour and mix until you get a soft dough like in photo 1 (a fork is sufficient).
+Cover the pre-dough bowl with plastic wrap and let it rise until doubled, as shown in photo 2.

-When the sponge has doubled its original volume, we can prepare the actual brioche bread dough.
+When the biga has doubled in volume, we can prepare the actual brioche bread dough.

-In a mixing bowl, sift the 2 3/4 cups of all-purpose flour, add the salt, honey, half of the oil, and start mixing to combine the ingredients coarsely, as shown in photo 3.
-Don’t worry if you might need a little less or more water than I indicated, because flours don’t absorb liquids in the same way.
+In a large bowl, sift 2 3/4 cups of all-purpose flour, add salt, honey, half the oil, and start mixing to roughly combine the ingredients, as seen in photo 3.
+Don’t worry if it requires a little more or less water than I anticipated, as flours do not always absorb liquids in the same amount.

-At this point, add the sponge dough (photo 4), the remaining oil, and knead until the two doughs are perfectly combined, photo 5.
-The dough is ready when it appears soft, smooth, and no longer sticks to your hands and the work table (or the bowl).
-Lightly oil the bowl where you will let it rise, seal well with plastic wrap, and wait for it to double, as shown in photo 6.
+At this point, add the pre-leavened dough (photo 4), the remaining oil, and knead until the two doughs are perfectly combined (photo 5).
+The dough is ready when it appears soft, smooth, and no longer sticks to your hands and the work surface (or bowl).
+Lightly oil the bowl where it will rise, seal tightly with plastic wrap, and wait for it to double, as in photo 6.

-When the dough has risen well, let it fall gently onto the work table and, without deflating it, roll it towards you to form a loaf, a sort of cylinder (as in the last photo below).
-Finally, place the loaf vertically with respect to you and roll it again tightly.
+When the dough has risen well, let it fall gently onto the work surface and, without deflating it, roll it towards you until you form a loaf, a sort of cylinder (as in the last photo below).
+Finally, place the loaf vertically in front of you and roll it again tightly.

-These are precisely the steps that will give structure to the leavened bread, ensuring it rises well, is well alveolated, develops perfectly during baking, and does not collapse as soon as it comes out of the oven.
+These steps are precisely what give structure to the leavened bread, ensuring it rises well, is well-crumbed, develops perfectly during baking, and does not deflate as soon as it comes out of the oven.

 Line a mold with parchment paper.

-Weigh the risen dough and divide it into three equal parts, which we will shape into spheres.
+Weigh the risen dough and divide it into three equal parts, each of which will be shaped into a sphere.

-Place the three dough spheres in the mold, cover with plastic wrap, and let them rise for the third and final time..
+Place the three spheres of dough into the mold, cover with plastic wrap, and let them rise for the third and final time.

-As soon as the brioche bread reaches the upper edge of the mold, turn on the oven and bring it to 350°F.
+As soon as the brioche bread reaches the top edge of the mold, turn on the oven and bring it to 350°F.

-Bake it in the preheated oven, at mid-height, for about 40 minutes, keeping an eye on it and remembering that temperatures and cooking times can vary from oven to oven.
+Bake it in the already hot oven, at mid-height, for about 40 minutes, keeping a close eye on it and remembering that cooking temperatures and times may vary from oven to oven.

-Once cooked, remove it immediately from the oven and, after about ten minutes, take it out of the mold, remove the parchment paper, and place it on a wire rack to let the excess moisture evaporate without ruining the final result.
+Once baked, remove it immediately from the oven and after ten minutes, take it out of the mold, remove the parchment paper, and place it on a wire rack to allow excess moisture to evaporate without ruining the final result.

 Let it cool for at least an hour before slicing.